jim-collier/x9git/README.md

 - Encourages and partially enforces an "opinionated" workflow.
 (More on what that means below, because it has become an overloaded word.)

-- It doesn't cover fringe use-cases, which Git itself can cover while still using this for the more common stuff.
+- Doesn't cover fringe use-cases.
+Reach for bare Git when one comes up, and keep using this for the common stuff.

-- It's goal-oriented, rather than task-driven.
+- Is goal-oriented, rather than task-driven.
 (The subcommands themselves illustrate what this means.)

-To be clear, gitsby is just shell script.
+To be clear, Gitsby is just shell script.
 (Two scripts actually, with the same syntax and results.)
-It exposes a set of goal-oriented commands, then sanity-checking arguments and underlying filesystem, and chains the appropriate git commands together to accomplish that goal.
+It exposes a set of goal-oriented commands, sanity-checks the arguments and the underlying filesystem, and chains the appropriate git commands together to accomplish that goal.

 Gitsby does nothing that Git can't do directly by a skilled and experienced user - just with far fewer opportunities for common human mistakes.

-Sub-objectives in the workflow of each gitsby command:
+Sub-objectives in the workflow of each Gitsby command:

 1. Don't make assumptions about the underlying repo state.